Stocks Turn Higher on Hopes for Rate Cut

 The Institute for Supply Management said its nonmanufacturing index hit a three-year low, sparking fears a manufacturing slowdown had spread to other parts of the economy.

-That followed data earlier in the week showing U.S. factory activity slid to a 10-year low in September and the pace of job creation in the private sector slowed.
+The blue-chip index had already tumbled about 840 points, or 3.1%, over the two previous trading sessions on worries about an economic downturn.
+Reports earlier in the week showed U.S. factory activity slid to a 10-year low in September and the pace of job creation in the private sector slowed.

-Traders immediately increased their bets on further easing by the Fed in the wake of Thursday's data.
+Thursday's services data added to the anxiety, prompting traders to increase their bets on further easing by the Fed.

-Federal-funds futures show traders are betting there's a 53% chance of the Fed lowering its benchmark short-term interest rate two more times by the end of the year, according to the CME Group.
+Federal-funds futures show traders are betting there's a 53% chance of the central bank lowering its benchmark short-term interest rate two more times by the end of the year, according to the CME Group.
 That's up from 39% Wednesday and 19% a week ago.

 "While the economic picture is uncertain, investors feel the Fed is providing an antidote to any of this economic uncertainty by lowering rates and stating that they're going to remain accommodative if the economy shows weakness," said Jeff Kravetz, regional investment director at U.S. Bank.